-All potential impacts will be considered and mitigated to a satisfactory extent.
+potential impacts will be considered and gated to a satisfactory extent.

-Purbeck stone quarrying in a traditional aspect of the landscape in Purbeck and an important employer.
+beck stone quarrying in a traditional aspect ne landscape in Purbeck and an important ployer.

-No landfill with household waste will take place, although inert material may be used in some cases in restoration.
+andfill with household waste will take place, ough inert material may be used in some is in restoration.